F*ck Love

-F*ck Love (stylised in all caps) is the debut mixtape by Australian rapper and singer the Kid Laroi.
-It was released on 24 July 2020 by Grade A Productions and Columbia Records.
+F*ck Love (stylised in all caps) is the debut mixtape by Australian singer and rapper the Kid Laroi.
+It was released on 24 July 2020, by Grade A Productions and Columbia Records.
 Production was handled by a variety of record producers over the course of the mixtape's four releases, including Benny Blanco, Bobby Raps, Cashmere Cat, and Taz Taylor.
 The original tracklist features guest appearances from Lil Mosey, Corbin Smidzik, and the late Juice Wrld.

 According to a description by Apple Music, the record focuses on "...the messy breakdown of a destructive relationship that didn't sound too great to start with."

 A reissue of the mixtape, titled F*ck Love (Savage), was released on 6 November 2020, with appearances from Machine Gun Kelly, Marshmello, Internet Money and Youngboy Never Broke Again.

 Another reissue of the mixtape, titled F*ck Love 3: Over You, was released on 23 July 2021, with appearances from Polo G, Stunna Gambino, Justin Bieber, G Herbo, Lil Durk, and Mustard, as well as a deluxe edition titled F*ck Love 3+: Over You, released on 27 July 2021.

 F*ck Love received a nomination for Best Hip Hop Release at the 2020 ARIA Music Awards.
 It reached number one on the Australian ARIA album chart in February 2021, making the Kid Laroi the youngest Australian solo artist to reach number one on the chart.
+It also topped the album charts in Canada, the Netherlands, Norway, and the United States.